sigurpol/papi-polkadot-populate/README.md

 - `--nominators <number>` - Number of nominator accounts to create (default: 100)
 - `--validators-per-nominator <number>` - Number of validators each nominator will select (default: 16)
+- `--dry-run` - Show what would happen without executing transactions (optional)

 ### Examples